-IRC stands for “Intelligent Release Control”, and to some extent, IRC will preserve the dynamics and overall clarity of your mix.
-Now, with so many different IRC settings—four overall, with separate “styles” in IRC III and IRC IV—it can be tough to know which is best for the music at hand.
+IRC stands for “Intelligent Release Control,” and to some extent, IRC will preserve the dynamics and overall clarity of your mix.
+Now, with so many different IRC settings—four overall, with separate “styles'' in IRC III and IRC IV—it can be tough to know which is best for the music at hand.
 Luckily, most companies offer manuals to explain their algorithms, and iZotope is no exception, providing a detailed explanation of IRC in their documentation.

 Where does multiband come in?
 That would be IRC IV, which uses a multitude of bands, rather than three or four, as you would’ve seen in the conventional, multiband limiters of yesteryear.
 IRC IV’s bands are split up in a psychoacoustic way to better serve the material at hand, resulting in a more transparent and natural effect.

-All of this is well and good, but how do you actually use you a limiter to your advantage?
+All of this is well and good, but how do you actually use a limiter to your advantage?
 After all, if set wrong, limiters can introduce their own distortion, as well as unpleasant side effects on the groove.

-Here’s a step-by-step guide for identifying for tuning your ears to the sonic specificities a limiter imparts on your mix.
+Here’s a step-by-step guide for tuning your ears to the sonic specificities a limiter imparts on your mix.
 I usually go through some iteration of this process every time I demo a newly-released limiter.

 Many limiters allow you to link the input gain or threshold control with the output ceiling, so that as you push one, the other comes down in level.
 This way, your ears won’t be fooled by a satisfying jump in loudness, and you can better judge the moment you’ve gone too far.

-Ozone 8 has a linking feature that pairs the threshold slider to the ceiling.
+Ozone Pro has a linking feature that pairs the threshold slider to the ceiling.
 Turn that on as you pull the threshold down.
 At some point, you’ll hear audible distortion.
 Stop here and pull back until you don’t hear the distortion anymore.